severalnines/docs/installation.rst

 * *clustercontrol-ssh* - ClusterControl web-based SSH module, if you would like to access the host via SSH directly from ClusterControl UI.
 * *clustercontrol-cloud* - ClusterControl cloud module, if you would like to manage your cloud instances directly from ClusterControl UI.
 * *clustercontrol-clud* - ClusterControl cloud file manager module, if you would like to upload and download backups from cloud storage.
 It requires ``clustercontrol-cloud``.
+* *s9s-tools* - ClusterControl CLI client, if you would like to manage your cluster using command line interface.

 Steps described in the following sections should be performed on ClusterControl node unless specified otherwise.